 The current political mood suggests major changes to the Affordable Care Act are likely now that a Republican president is in office.
 Any changes made to healthcare will be enforced in the coming years, and the industry must rely on capable and well-educated professionals to implement these changes.

-Professionals looking to get involved in healthcare policy may consider careers such as public health researcher, healthcare policy analyst or health services manager.
+Professionals looking to get involved in healthcare policy may consider careers such as public health researchers, healthcare policy analysts or health services managers.
 Healthcare policy jobs can be divided into the following three categories:

-Healthcare settings careers: As the U.S. healthcare system continues to transform, many institutions are seeking to fill professional positions with candidates experienced with health policy.
+- Healthcare settings career: As the U.S. healthcare system continues to transform, many institutions are seeking to fill professional positions with candidates experienced with health policy.
 Healthcare policy jobs require ongoing education to ensure the institution is following proper protocol.

 Those who succeed will be driven to make a difference in the world through their work.
 Such drive will keep the excitement and creativity flowing throughout their careers.
 Every specialty in the healthcare industry can undoubtedly benefit from increased competition and the individual creativity that follows.

 Creativity and excitement for your work will largely depend on your strengths and personal preferences.
 As more professionals enter the workforce, there may be more opportunities to specialize in a certain niche.

 The number of medical professionals pursuing MBA degrees is on the rise, according to a large-scale analysis of Harvard Business School’s physician graduates.
 This leaves room for a doctor or executive to become an expert in a specialty, such as a cardiothoracic surgeon who specializes in lung cancer or a hospital administrator who specializes in patient advocacy.

 Increased competition can also drive creativity because it increases physiological and psychological activation, which enables the body and mind to perform at higher levels.
 However, competition can also be detrimental.